Meats and Sausages

 Spices

-Aromatic spices are very popular: cinnamon, fennel, Sichuan pepper, nutmeg, ginger, galangal, Mandarin orange peel, cardamom, anise seed, turmeric.
-There are premixed combinations available in stores, one of the most popular ones is the Five-Spice Powder, a common combination is star anise, fennel seeds, cloves, Chinese cinnamon and Sichuan pepper.
+Aromatic spices are very popular: cinnamon, fennel, Sichuan pepper, nutmeg, ginger, galangal, Mandarin orange peel, cardamom, anise seed, and turmeric.
+There are premixed combinations available in stores, one of the most popular ones is the Five-Spice Powder; a common combination is star anise, fennel seeds, cloves, Chinese cinnamon, and Sichuan pepper.
 Sichuan pepper is not as hot and pungent like black or white pepper, it has some lemony flavor to it.

 Manufacturing Process

 Meat selection – high quality pork and fat.
-It has been well established that the higher the lean meat in the sausage recipe, the better is the quality of the sausage and La Cheong is no exception.
-However, without pork fat which carries the flavor, the sensory attributes especially flavor of the sausage will suffer.
+It has been well established that the leaner the meat, the better the quality of the sausage, and La Cheong is no exception.
+However, without pork fat, which carries the flavor, the sensory attributes, especially the flavor of the sausage will suffer.
 For Lap Cheong sausage processing, the best sources of lean meat are the back legs (ham) followed by the fore legs of pigs (lean cuts from butt and picnic).
-It should be noted that the legs of the pig, for example picnic or its upper part known as butt contain all grades of meat and only lean cuts should be selected.
-Avoid tendons, sinews and connective tissue as these will be hard to chew in a finished sausage.
-On the other hand, pork fat should ideally be collected from the back of pigs; a good-quality pork fat should be hard in texture and white in color.
-For better fat definition in a sliced sausage scald diced fat cubes briefly with hot water.
+It should be noted that the legs of the pig, the lower part of the shoulder (picnic), or its upper part, known as the butt, contain all grades of meat, but only lean cuts should be selected.
+Avoid tendons, sinews, and connective tissue as these will be hard to chew in a finished sausage.
+On the other hand, pork fat should ideally be collected from the back of pigs; good-quality pork fat should be hard in texture and white in color.
+For better fat definition, scald diced fat cubes briefly with hot water.
 Lap Cheong is made of pork, it is possible to find sausages made from pork and chicken or even other meats, however, this is done not to improve the taste and flavor of the sausage, but to lower the costs of the production.

 You can produce grade 1 quality sausage by using 75% lean meat to 25% fat.
-Selecting an average pork butt (shoulder) will meet this requirement OR you can mix pork and fat trimmings in similar or different proportion, however it is not recommended to use less than 25% fat.
-You could increase the amount of fat up to 50% so your sausage will be 50% lean: 50% fat, however, remember that fat develops rancidity in time (2-3 months) and the flavor of the sausage will deteriorate.
+Selecting an average pork butt (shoulder) will meet this requirement, OR you can mix pork and fat trimmings in similar or different proportions.
+However, it is not recommended to use less than 25% fat.
+You could increase the amount of fat up to 50% so that the sausage will be 50% lean: 50% fat; however, remember that after 3 months, fat develops rancidity, so the flavor of the sausage will deteriorate.
 Keeping sausages refrigerated or frozen will not prevent rancidity.

 Grinding/cutting – meat is cut by hand or ground through ¼” (6 mm) plate.

-Mixing – ground meat is mixed with salt, cure, other ingredients and diced/ground fat.
-The mixture is kept overnight in a cooler 4° C (40° F) to allow for some curing to take place.
+Mixing – ground meat is mixed with salt, cure, other ingredients, and diced/ground fat.
+The mixture is kept overnight in a cooler at 4° C (40° F) to allow for some curing to take place.

-At home conditions drying is performed with a natural air flow and the temperature is greatly affected by the seasonal weather.
-The sausages can be hung outside or placed in an enclosed area, for example a smokehouse.
-Using smokehouse allows to increase the temperature in cold months by slowly burning wood, however, the sausage will acquire smoky flavor.
+At home conditions, drying is performed with a natural airflow, so the temperature is greatly affected by the seasonal weather.
+The sausages can be hung outside or placed in an enclosed area, like a smokehouse.
+Using a smokehouse allows to increase the temperature in cold months by slowly burning wood, however, the sausage will acquire a smoky flavor.
 To prevent this, the wood should be pre-burned in a separate area, and only hot embers should be introduced into the smokehouse.
-The reason is that most of the smoke is produced in first stages of burning wood.
+The reason is that most of the smoke is produced in the first stages of burning wood.
 A large pre-burned log of wood will provide heat for many hours without producing smoke.
-Because the sausages are dried at relatively high temperatures there is no need for strong ventilation or a draft in a smokehouse.
-Strong air flow may inhibit drying by creating harder surface (crust) on the sausage which will impede the further removal of the moisture.
+As sausages are dried at relatively high temperatures there is no need for strong ventilation or a draft in a smokehouse.
+Strong airflow can inhibit drying by creating a harder surface (crust) which will impede the further removal of the moisture.

-Stuffing – sausage meat paste is stuffed into animal casings, stomachs and bladders, at least in home production.
-It can be stuffed with fingers through a suitable funnel, a grinder with a stuffing tube or a dedicated piston stuffer.
+Stuffing – sausage meat paste is stuffed into animal casings, stomachs, and bladders, at least in home production.
+It can be stuffed with fingers through a suitable funnel, a grinder with a stuffing tube, or a dedicated piston stuffer.
 In home production, a variety of natural casings is used; hog, horse, sheep, rabbit, the small diameter casings are preferred as they simplify drying process.
 Commercial producers use small diameter 22-25 mm natural casings or small diameter collagen or synthetic casings.
-Casings should be stuffed firmly and any visible air pockets pricked with a needle to remove air.
-Left over air pockets will result in tiny holes and may be form local discolorations.
+Casings should be stuffed firmly and any visible air pockets should be pricked with a needle to remove air.
+Leftover air pockets will result in tiny holes and can form local discolorations.
 It should be noted that casings must be permeable, they must allow the moisture to evaporate away.

 A typical composition of a standard Lap Cheong sausage recipe: